 But such extreme differences between Scotland and England in the data show that public political engagement may have been reinvigorated as a result of the referendum.
 And this, coupled with so many exercising their voting rights for the first time on Thursday – or for some at least in a very long while, may encourage Scottish citizens to continue voting in high numbers for future elections.

 Watching the turnout rates between England and Scotland in 2015 may be just as interesting as watching party results.

 Glenn Gottfried is research fellow at IPPRLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.